Maithilishetty/maithilishetty.github.io/_pages/projects.md

 ### Neural Network Controller | MATLAB

 Implemented a neural network to control and stabilise an Inverted Pendulum.
-Used a feed forward neural network to stabilise the pendulum using the back propagation algorithm and simulated it in MATLAB.
+Used a feed forward neural net to stabilise the pendulum using the back propagation algorithm and simulated it in MATLAB.

 [View the project here](https://github.com/Maithilishetty/NeuralNetController)

+## Identification and Control of Nonlinear Systems | MATLAB

+Designed neural network controllers for the identification and control of nonlinear dynamical systems.
+Performed a comparison with different algorithms like BPA and OSLA MATLAB.
+Used the paper 'Identification and Control of Dynamical Systems using Neural Networks', by KS Narendra and K.Parthasarathy as reference.